soilwise-he/SoilWise-documentation/tech/docs/technical_components/data_processing.md

 this is an aspect that has to be taken into account.

 We have no knowledge of existing technologies we can integrate as a component in the platform.
-This functionality will be setup within the platform using automated scripts running within the data processing environment of the platform.
+This functionality will be setup within the platform.
-The methodology applied to identify duplicates will be by comparing (meta)data attributes like File Name, File Size, File Type, Owner, Description, Date Created/Modified.
+The methodology applied to identify duplicates will be by comparing multiple (meta)data attributes like File Name, File Size, File Type, Owner, Description, Date Created/Modified.
 NLP techniques like Bag-of-words or Word/Sentence Embedding algorithms can be used to convert textual attributes into vectors, capturing semantic similarity and relationships between words.
-Each datafile will be characterized by their attributes and be represented in a continuous vector space together with the other datafiles.
+Each datafile will be characterized by their attributes and represented in a continuous vector space together with the other datafiles.
 Similarity algorithms (e.g. cosine similarity, euclidean distance, etc.) are then applied to identify datafiles with a similarity above a certain threshold, which are then considered to be duplicates.
 If necessary a business rule will be integrated taking the "completeness" of the datafile into account as to be able to determine which PID and datafile to keep and which to discard.

+This proces can be automated in the platform using automated (Python) scripts running within the data processing environment of the platform.
+A second approach is to use data processing functionalities and AI algorithms integrated in a database, e.g. the Neo4J Graph Database and Neo4J Graph Data Science Similarity algorithms (Node Similarity, K-Nearest Neighbours, ... https://neo4j.com/docs/graph-data-science/current/algorithms/similarity/).
+This requires the data to exist in the graph database as linked data, either importing from the SWR knowledge graphs or using such a graph database technology (e.g. Neo4J) as the SWR knowledge graph technology.

 - two levels inspection (coarse = dataset level, fine = objects/attributes? level)
 - read existing data in terms of size, identical identifiers (data, metadata level)